Jugal-Prajapati-2505/Jugal-Prajapati/README.md

 ![](https://komarev.com/ghpvc/?username=Jugal-Prajapati-2505&label=VISITORS&color=brightgreen)

-## I'm a Student, Developer, and Learner!!
+## I'm a Full Stack Developer!!

-- 🌱 I’m currently learning ASP.NET CORE + ANGULAR.
+- 🌱 I’m currently working in the one of the MNC.
 - 👯 I’m happy to collaborate with other.

 ### Connect with me: